 In 2020 the county population was 82,217 in a land area of 297.02 square miles, an average of 276.8 people per square mile.

 The equine population was 1,500 in the 2012 Kentucky Equine Survey.

-Bullitt county is in the KIPDA Area Development District.
+Bullitt county is in the Louisville/Jefferson County metro statistical area and the KIPDA Area Development District.